MathieuCorti/Trackap/README.md

 # Trackap
-School project to meet friends in your area.
+Android - Java - School project to meet friends in your area.

 ## Your meetings
 ![Meetings screen](screenshots/Screenshot_meetings.png)